aws-samples/aws-ncsc-vpn-configurations/README.md

 ## Architecture

-There are two templates provided to provide two different deployment options.
-Both options provide the same tunnel configuration options but terminate on different AWS resources.
+There are two templates which offer different deployment options.
+Both options provide the same tunnel configuration options to support NCSC guidance, but each templates terminates on different AWS resources.
+Either a TGW or a VPC.

-The main configuration values of interest are:
+The main configuration values of interest to support NCSC are:

 | **Configuration parameter** | **Value** |
 | :------ | :------ |